-21. Accounting Principles
+22. Accounting Principles

-P/F Atlantic Airways (the "Company") is a limited liability company incorporated and domiciled in Faroe Islands.
+P/F Atlantic Airways (the "Company") is a limited liability company incorporated and domiciled in the Faroe Islands.
 The address of the Company's registered office is at Vágar Airport in Sørvágur, Faroe Islands.
-The financial statements of the Company for the period January 1, to December 31, 2017 comprise the Company and the Company's interests in associates.
+The consolidated financial statements of the Company for the period 1 of January to 31 of December 2018 comprise the Company and the Company's interests in associates.
 Atlantic Airways is an airline company focused on passenger and cargo transportation and is formed of three business divisions: Schedule Services, Charter Services, and Helicopter Services.
-The Schedule Services and Charter Services had 3 aircraft in service as at 31 December 2017, supported by 169 employees with the operational base at Vágar.
-In the Helicopter Services there were 2 helicopters in service as at 31 December 2017 supported by 11 people with the operational base at Vágar.
+The Schedule Services and Charter Services had 3 aircraft in service as at 31 of December 2018, supported by 174 employees with the operational base at Vágar.
+In the Helicopter Services there were 2 helicopters in service as at 31 December 2018 supported by 10 people with the operational base at Vágar.
 Faroese Ministry of Foreign Affairs and Trade owns 67% of the total share capital of Atlantic Airways P/F and 33% are the company's own shares.